 I formerlly worked in La Porte ISD, as a 6th grade math teacher at James H. Baker.
 I have recieved an education from two major colleges that allowed me to have several perspectives on the classroom environment and learning.
 I am able to use both experiences to better the classroom and learning for all of my students.

 I have three wonderful sons.
-My oldest is in Kindergarten at Barbers Hill Kindergarten Center.
+My oldest is a First Grader at Barbers Hill Kindergarten Center.
 My younger two attend a daycare and preschool program.
 My children loves sport, the outdoors, and everything trucks.
 We have several pets: 4 dogs and 6 chickens.
 I am terrified of chickens, but the kids love them.
 I love all sports, baseball and football are my favorites.